How to Show Full Folder Path in Windows 11 File Explorer

 If you are comfortable making changes in Windows Registry, here’s how you can do it:

 Warning: Editing the Registry can affect your system if done incorrectly.
-Follow these steps carefully or ask someone for help.
+Follow these steps carefully.
+Ask someone for help if you’re not sure.

 Summary

 Showing the full folder path in Windows 11 File Explorer helps you see exactly where you are on your computer.
-You can turn this on or off using:
+You can turn this on or off using three methods:

-Pick the way that works best for you and enjoy clearer navigation in File Explorer!
+Pick the way that works best for you.
+Then enjoy clearer navigation in File Explorer!

 Need more help with File Explorer?
 Check out this guide to learn all about it.